 SEND pupils at Lew Trenchard Primary School will have their own provision map detailing targets and the teaching support they receive.
 This will be shared with parents and carers by your child’s class teacher on a termly basis.

 On occasions it is necessary to engage other professionals to work in partnership with the schools to meet pupil need.
 This could include individuals from the Local Authority, Health and Social Services.
 Since September 2014 this includes writing a DAF to ensure that every pupil receives the best possible provision and outcomes.
-Sue Fairgrieve will become the Lead Practitioner at the school to coordinate the DAF process.
+Sue Fairgrieve and Sally Powell will become the Lead Practitioners at the school to coordinate the DAF process.

 Name and contact details of the Special Educational Needs and Disability Coordinator: